-Completed applications are due Monday, January 4, 2021 by 4:30 pm.
-Please email application forms to Caitlin Corkins at caitlin.corkins@vermont.gov.
+Completed applications are due July 1, 2021 by 4:30 pm.
+Please email application forms to Caitlin Corkins at: caitlin.corkins@vermont.gov.

-SECTION 9: SIGNATURE PAGE
+SECTION 9: ACKNOWLEDGEMENTS & SIGNATURE

-Please check each box indicating that you ι ınderstand and will co omply with the followin g provisions.
+Please check each box indicating that you understand and will comply with the following provisions.

-Please check each box indicating that you understand and will comply with the following provisions. ☐ Qualified Applicant: I certify I own or lease the property described in this application. ☐ Qualified Project: I certify the subject building is at least 30 years old as of this date, is within a Designated Downtown or Village Center, and is not used solely as a single-family residence. ☐ Good Standing: I certify that I am in "good standing" with respect to, or in full compliance with a plan to pay any and all taxes due to the Vermont Department of Taxes. ☐ Project Inspection and Recapture: I understand the State of Vermont reserves the right to make inspections at any time up to five years after the completion of work and to recapture and/or reclaim from the applicant the value of the credit, taken individually or via credit certificate for any of the following: if it is determined information contained in this tax credit application was fraudulent; if work is not completed or undertaken as presented in the application and supporting documentation; if further alterations were made that do not meet the Secretary of the Interior's Standards for Rehabilitation, or if the property loses its federal "certified rehabilitation" status.
-I understand that I am responsible for this penalty if the property is sold or conveyed within the compliance period. ☐ Credit Expiration: I understand that the tax credits shall be forfeited if the project is not complete and no credits have been claimed within three years from the date of the allocation award. ☐ Earning the credit: I understand that ax credit allocation may be used in the first tax year in which the project is complete.
-I understand that if the actual qualified rehabilitation expenditures are less than that stated in the application; the tax credit is accordingly adjusted to the lesser amount. ☐ Sale of the credits: I understand that I am responsible for any tax liability incurred as a result of the sale of Vermont state tax credits to a bank or insurance com
+Please check each box indicating that you understand and will comply with the following provisions. □ Qualified Applicant: I certify I own or lease the property described in this application. □ Qualified Project: I certify the subject building is at least 30 years old as of this date, is within a Designated Downtown or Village Center, and is not used solely as a private residence. □ Good Standing: I certify that I am in "good standing" with respect to, or in full compliance with a plan to pay all taxes due to the Vermont Department of Taxes. □ Project Inspection and Recapture: I understand the State of Vermont reserves the right to make inspections at any time up to five years after the completion of work and to recapture and/or reclaim from the applicant the value of the credit, taken individually or via credit certificate for any of the following: if it is determined information contained in this tax credit application was fraudulent; if work is not completed or undertaken as presented in the application and supporting documentation; if further alterations were made that do not meet the Secretary of the Interior's Standards for Rehabilitation, or if the property loses its federal "certified rehabilitation" status.
+I understand that I am responsible for this penalty if the property is sold or conveyed within the compliance period. □ Credit Expiration: I understand that the tax credits shall be forfeited if the project is not complete and no credits have been claimed within three years from the date of the allocation award. □ Earning the credit: I understand that if the actual qualified rehabilitation expenditures are less than that stated in the application; the tax credit is accordingly adjusted to the lesser amount. □ Sale of the credits: I understand that I am responsible for any tax liability incurred as a result of the sale of Vermont state tax credits to a bank or insurance company. □ Use of Application Materials: I understand that all application materials, including photographs, become the pro

 Applicant Signature Date

-STAFF USE ONLY Downtown Board Author Fiscal Year: 2021 · · Date
+STAFF USE ONLY Downtown Board Authorized Signature

+Fiscal Year: 2022 Award Date:

 Phase I Phase II (if needed) Phase III (if needed) Phase IV (if needed)

 10% Historic Credit

 25% Façade Credit

 50% Code Credit

 Total Unclaimed

 Allocated per phase

 Total Allocated

-Tax Credit Certificate Assigned to: 1 l 1
+Tax Credit Certificate Assigned to: